NevenD/FactoryPatternWebApi/README.md

 ## 🔍 Real-World Analogy
 Imagine you own a pizza store.
 When someone orders a pizza, they might choose:

-Cheese pizza
+Cheese pizza,
-Pepperoni pizza
+Pepperoni pizza or
 Veggie pizza

 You don’t want the customer to know how the pizza is made — they just say what they want, and the kitchen (factory) handles the rest.
 The kitchen is the factory: it knows how to create different types of pizza and gives back the right one.
-We can easly create a new pizza without
+We can easly create a new pizza without breaking the logic

 ## ✅ When to Use the Factory Pattern
 Use it when: